clyfe/acts_as_nested_interval/README.md

 ## Moving nodes

-To move a record from old.lftp, old.lftq to new.lftp, new.lftq, apply this
+To move a record from `old.lftp, old.lftq` to `new.lftp, new.lftq`, apply this
 linear transform to lftp, lftq of all descendants:

     lftp := (old.lftq * new.rgtp - old.rgtq * new.lftp) * lftp